 Energy weapons

-Special weapons are those that sit in the Special slot and do element damage.
+Special weapons are those that sit in the Special slot and they all deal element damage.
 Energy weapons can do either Solar, Arc, or Void damage, and are perfectly suited to deal with shielded enemies.
-Kinetic weapons may be able to deal more damage to unshielded enemies, but Special weapons can simply tear through enemy shields, as long as you are using a matching element.
+Kinetic weapons may be able to deal more damage to unshielded enemies, but Special weapons can simply tear through enemy shields as long as you are using a matching element (roughly 3 times more damage until their shields are destroyed).

 Primary and Special ammo